 Established in 2019 through a generous gift from the Estate of Donald Hall, the Donald and Evelyn Hall Scholar-Bursaries are awarded annually to continuing full-time students, two in the Education program and one in the History program, in recognition of academic achievement and financial need.
 Student receiving an award are eligible for consideration in subsequent years of their program.
 Value: up to $1,300.

-Established in 2019 through a generous gift from the Estate of Donald Hall, the Donald and Evelyn Hall Science Research Studentships are awarded annually to a continuing full-time student pursuing an honours research project in the following programs in alternating years: Engineering and Mathematics.
+Established in 2019 through a generous gift from the Estate of Donald Hall, the Donald and Evelyn Hall Science Research Studentships are awarded annually to a continuing full-time student pursuing a summer research project in the following programs in alternating years: Engineering and Mathematics.
 One Hall Research Studentship will be awarded each year.
 Value: up to $5,000.

 Award | Eligibility: Professional Studies, Business Administration, Current 3rd year, Current 4th year